 Michele wrote and self-published two fiction books.
 "Grandma Michele, the Storyteller and Listener" in 2010, and "Conception to Birth" in 2015.
 Faith healing energy skyrocketed Michele's creativity imagination to play act the fictional character "Grandma Michele" who is from planet Zatar.

-Michele is currently treating her health condition using the abundant divine resources, by continuing her volunteer and performing charity work.
-She also helps others with her professional services, offering motivational speaking appearances, life and business coaching, intuitive energy medicine healing, past life regression therapy, storytelling/listening, and entertaining for a donation, trade or fee.
+Michele also helps others with her professional services, that will resume Aug 18, 2017, offering motivational speaking appearances, life and business coaching, intuitive energy medicine management, past life regression therapy, storytelling/listening and entertainment for a donation, trade or fee.